risawitama/verbose-potato/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## Which is the fastest growing city in the world?
+Dublin'